hashicorp/terraform-provider-awscc/README.md

 The Terraform AWS CloudAPI Provider is a plugin for Terraform that allows for the full lifecycle management of AWS resources using the AWS CloudFormation Cloud API.
 This provider is maintained internally by the HashiCorp AWS Provider team.

 Please note: We take Terraform's security and our users' trust very seriously.
-If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose by contacting us at security@hashicorp.com.
+If you believe you have found a security issue in the Terraform AWS CloudAPI Provider, please responsibly disclose by contacting us at security@hashicorp.com.

 ## Quick Starts